How to sex ducks & ducklings: male vs female

 When doing vent sexing, you’re NOT trying to pop the [potential] drake’s penis out by pushing on the area around the vent.
 Instead, holding the duckling upside down in one hand, use the fingers of your other hand to gently pull back (not pushing or applying pressure) on either side of the vent in order to open the vent and expose the reproductive organs below.

 If you spot a drake penis (which looks like a small, light-colored worm), you’ve got a male.
-No penis = female.
+No penis?
+You have a female.
+Occasionally, you may also find a duckling with ambiguous genitalia.

-If you’re vent sexing a bunch of ducklings, you should end up with about a 50/50 ratio of males to females.
+When vent sexing a bunch of ducklings, you should end up with about a 50/50 ratio of males to females.
 If not, you’ve likely not been very accurate your first time around.
-If so, don’t feel bad – it takes a lot of practice to get really good at vent sexing.
+If so, don’t feel bad – it takes practice to get really good at vent sexing.

 Now you know how to sex male and female ducklings and ducks, regardless of their age or breed!
 Here are a few more followup questions we’re often asked:

-a) separate them into separate “flocks” immediately after sexing, or
+a) Immediately separate them into different sex-specific flocks, or

 Warning: If you use zip ties, you have to pay very careful attention as the ducklings’ ankles grow so you don’t end up cutting into the skin with the ties.
 Remove and replace zip ties as your ducklings grow.

-“Sex” refers to reproductive organs.
-“Gender” refers to a critter’s sexual identification, e.g. primarily a function of the brain.
+Sex refers to reproductive organs.
+Gender refers to sexual identification, e.g. primarily a function of the brain.
 Confusingly, these terms are often used interchangeably even though they’re quite different, biologically speaking.

-For instance, our duck Mary (who we now jokingly call Marty) even has the secondary sex characteristics of a drake: green head during nuptial plumage, orange feet, and curled drake tail feather.
-What the heck?
+For instance, one of our Welsh Harlequin ducks, Mary (who we now jokingly call Marty), even has the secondary sex characteristics of a drake: green head during nuptial plumage, orange feet, and curled drake tail feathers.

 Mary’s sex is female, based on her reproductive organs and chromosomes.
 What’s her gender?
-We have no idea because she’s a duck with a relatively simple brain and she’s not saying.
-Her flock doesn’t seem to care, but she and our drake (Sir Winston Duckbill) tend to get in a lot of scuffles, thus requiring physical separation via fencing.
+We have no idea because she’s a duck with a relatively simple brain architecture — and she’s not saying.
+Her flock doesn’t seem to care, but she and our drakes tend to get in a lot of scuffles, thus requiring physical separation via fencing.
+As of the time of this writing, Mary/Marty is now eight years old.
+She’s looked like a male and hasn’t laid eggs in four years, so her condition does not seem to be impacting her longevity.

 See: Can ducks change sex?
 The curious story of Mary/Marty the duck